When kids have access to music, their development thrives.

 “We know that music has a huge impact on a child,” says Stephanie Borash, associate director of Ravinia’s corporate and foundation relations.
 “Music changes lives.”

-For that reason, says Rachel Rone, an investment associate in RBC Wealth Management’s Chicago office who serves as a sustaining member on Ravinia’s Associate Board, it’s important to make sure that music is accessible by everyone in the community.
+For that reason, says Rachel Rone, a senior investment associate in the RBC Wealth Management-U.S. Chicago office who serves as a sustaining member on Ravinia’s Associate Board, it’s important to make sure that music is accessible by everyone in the community.

 “In Chicago, it’s extremely important because in a lot of the schools we reach out to and support, there isn’t any music education,” she adds.